thenativeweb/isansi/README.md

 import isAnsi from 'isAnsi';
 ```

-To check a string for a specific color or style, use the appropriate function of the `isAnsi` object.
+To check a string for a specific color or style, use the appropriate function of the `isAnsi` object:

 ```javascript
 const text = chalk.green.bold('foo');